spaceman35/spaceman35/README.md

 ### Hi there 👋
-I'm Maj Sean Kelly, US Space Force.
+I'm Major Sean Kelly, US Space Force.
 This is the way.

 ### BIO
 - 💻 BS in **Electrical Engineering** from the **University of Pittsburgh**, 2012